 How to Improve Your Relationship Regardless

-Even if your spouse doesn’t want to go to counseling, begin improving your relationship by downloading a free copy of our book The Five-Step Action Plan to a Happy & Healthy Marriage and begin learning what you can do to build safety, trust, and love in your relationship.
+Even if your spouse doesn’t want to go to counseling, begin improving your relationship by reading our free guide, the 60 Second Plan to a Happy Marriage and begin learning what you can do to build safety, trust, and love in your relationship.
 After you work on those, it may be a safer time to invite your spouse again for counseling.

 If you want to talk with us about your situation in the hopes that we can help you talk with your spouse about how this time marriage counseling can work for you, contact us via our contact form.
 Sometimes a couple needs a bit more of their marriage counseling questions answered before they’re ready to take the plunge.